shiloh206/reading-notes/201/class-08.md

 ### How does this topic connect with your long term goals?

-Help make designing simplier.
-Withought CSS developing wont be as fun or interesting
+Help make designing simpler.
+Without CSS developing won't be as fun or interesting3

 [Home](https://shiloh206.github.io/reading-notes)